Mangosteen

-Mangosteen (Garcinia mangostana), sometimes spelled mangostan, and commonly known as the purple mangosteen, is a tropical evergreen tree with edible fruit native to Island Southeast Asia, from the Malay Peninsula to Borneo.
+Mangosteen (Garcinia mangostana), also called mangostan or purple mangosteen, is a tropical evergreen tree growing from 6 to 25 m tall.
+The edible endocarp of the fruit is encased in an inedible purplish rind.

+The species is native to the Malay Peninsula and Borneo.
 It has been cultivated extensively in tropical Asia since ancient times.
-It is grown mainly in Southeast Asia, southwest India and other tropical areas such as Colombia, Puerto Rico and Florida, where the tree has been introduced.
-The tree grows from 6 to 25 m tall.
+It is grown mainly in Southeast Asia, southwest India and other tropical areas such as Colombia, Puerto Rico, and Florida.

-The fruit of the mangosteen is sweet and tangy, juicy, somewhat fibrous, with fluid-filled vesicles (like the flesh of citrus fruits), with an inedible, deep reddish-purple colored rind (exocarp) when ripe.
-The fragrant edible flesh that surrounds each seed is the endocarp, i.e., the inner layer of the ovary.
-The seeds are of similar size and shape to almonds.